magento/magento2-kubernetes-devbox/README.md

 For example your current branch is `2.0`, then it will be safe to pull any changes from `origin/2.0`.
 However branch `3.0` will contain changes backward incompatible with `2.0`.
 Note, that semantic versioning is only used for `x.0` branches (not for `develop` or `master`).

-:information_source: To apply changes run `bash k-rebuild-environment`.
+:information_source: To apply changes run `bash k-upgrade-environment`.

 ## Day-to-day development scenarios